 Compounds containing just carbons and hydrogens are the most basic compounds encountered in organic chemistry.
 These compounds are referred to as hydrocarbons.
 On the most basic level, hydrocarbons can be divided into three groups: those containing just single bonds, those containing one or more double bonds, and those containing one or more triple bonds.
 Before discussing how to name these compounds, it is instructive to examine how they are represented by chemists.

 Recall that when carbon makes four bonds, it adopts the tetrahedral geometry.
 In the tetrahedral geometry, only two bonds can occupy a plane simultaneously.
-The other two bonds point in back or in front of this plane.
+The other two bonds point in back or in front of the plane.
 In order to represent the tetrahedral geometry in two dimensions, solid wedges are used to represent bonds pointing out of the plane of the drawing toward the viewer, and dashed wedges are used to represent bonds pointing out of the plane of the drawing away from the viewer.
 Consider the following representation of the molecule methane:

 |Two dimensional representation of methane|